AzonInc/Doorman/docs/guide/firmware/stock-firmware.md

 </esp-web-install-button>

 ## Firmware YAML
-This is the minimal ESPHome configuration yaml file, make sure to change the API key.
+This is the minimal ESPHome configuration YAML file.
+Be sure to update the API key.

 ::: details Minimal Stock Firmware
 ```yaml